 You might be interested to know that all chickens eggs start out as white (source).
 Chickens that lay white eggs just simply lay the eggs in that original form.

-Chickens that lay blue eggs start with a white egg and basically puts on a pigment, called oocyanin onto the white egg turning it into a blue egg.
+In order to make the eggs a different color, there it is laid onto the egg shell.
+The eggs start as a white egg and as it is being formed it basically has a pigment put on it.
+This pigment, called oocyanin, takes the white egg and turns it into a blue egg.
 This color change happens as the egg is being formed in the chickens oviduct. (source).

 So, essentially, chicken egg color is sort of similar to skin color in that the pigment put into it will dictate the tone and color.
 Like when you tan – melanin is produced in your skin creating a darker “tan” color.
 Not exactly the same process, obviously, but sort of a similar idea.